propeller-heads/tycho-protocol-sdk/testing/README.md

 ## Setup testing environment

-### Step 1: Export Environment Variables

-**DOMAIN_OWNER**

-- **Description**: The domain owner identifier for Propellerhead's AWS account, used for authenticating on the private PyPI repository.
-- **Example**: `export DOMAIN_OWNER=123456789`

-### Step 2: Create python virtual environment for testing

-Run setup env script.
+Run the setup env script.
 It will create a conda virtual env and install all dependencies.
 This script must be run from within the `tycho-protocol-sdk/testing` directory.

-Please note that some dependencies require access to our private PyPI repository.

 ```
 setup_env.sh